Weston-on-Trent: 17th and 18th centuries

+19th century

-Less than a century later, the village was again redesigned with several houses demolished, large earth works and roads were diverted to allow the railway to be opened in 1873 which "cut through the heart of the village isolating the south side from the north of the village".
+Less than a century later, the village was again transformed, with several houses being demolished, large earthworks, and roads being diverted to allow the railway to be opened in 1873.
+The railway "cut through the heart of the village isolating the south side from the north of the village".

-The railway revolution initially happened outside Weston taking off in the area when three companies and their corresponding lines joined together to form the Midland Railway Company.
+The railway revolution initially happened outside Weston taking off in the area when three companies and their corresponding lines joined to form the Midland Railway Company.
 The company was an amalgamation of different lines from Derby to Nottingham, to Birmingham and to Leeds.
 Business was good and in the 1860s it was realised that traffic could be improved if there was a line to relieve the congestion if there was a line to the south of Derby.
 The proposers realised that there were advantages in not only following the level ground of the Trent Valley but also in capturing additional business with a new line from Melbourne.
 One act of Parliament allowed an old tram line route to be reused to make a line from Ashby de la Zouch to Melbourne and another act allowed a line to Stenson.
 This latter route was destined to disturb the quiet of the village as the new line allowed traffic to make its way from Trent Junction, creating an express route past the central station in Derby.
 The route as approved by the Act went directly through the village and although there was an allowance for deviations to this route, worryingly every allowable route just cut the village at a different point.
 Petitions were raised by the villagers to try and influence the construction, but despite deviations being agreed the effect on the village was large and permanent.
 The agreements and the work meant that the line was not fully complete until 1873 after four years of excavation and construction.